 The most read

-Human body temperature information and conversion tables include normal, high and low readings and fever readings from Celsius to Fahrenheit.
+Human body temperature information includes normal, high, and low readings and fever readings.